simonseyer/PAYFormBuilder/README.md

 Structure
 ---------
-This short overview of the structure written in objective-c-pseudo-code should give you an idear, how to work with FormBuilder.
+This short overview of the structure written in objective-c-pseudo-code should give you an idea of how to work with FormBuilder.
 ```
 @class YourTableViewController : PAYFormTableViewController